by Texas Homesteader ~

 So my plan is to package them into freezer bags.
 Then into the freezer they’ll go.
 They’ll stay there until the weather cools off and my chore list finally slows down.

 Then in the cooler winter months when I can stand to have that stove on, I’ll decide what to do with them.
-I typically make them into grape juice and can the juice for the pantry.
+I typically make them into grape juice and then can the juice so I can store the jars in the pantry.

 RancherMan loves for me to make juice from them the most.
 He loves it, and I can control how much sugar goes into it too.
-Plus it’s a zero-waste step too since I use reusable canning jars and reusable *Tattler Canning Jar Lids.
+Plus it’s a zero-waste step as well since I use reusable glass canning jars and reusable *Tattler Canning Jar Lids.
 Nothing to the landfill!

 But I’ve never made grape jelly before.
 It seems like a good use for these powerfully-flavorful Concord Grapes.
 I’ll be sure to share when that happens!